stiatragul/python_utility_script/fetch_openweathermap/README.md

 Who is it for:
   - For anyone who wants to know what the climate at a particular location was like in the past.

+Prereqs:
+  - Access to Openweathermap API
+  - Python v.
+3+ (and some libraries)

 ___

 #### Usage